lmi/Copernicus/README.md

 ### Structure

+- `land/`: Contains notebooks for the hands-on session for Copernicus Land monitroing service.
+- `/clms-hrsi-arlie_demo-iceland/`: Contains examples and exercisse of how to download and process ARLIE data.
+- `/land_use/`: Contains notebooks for download and processing data from WEkEO such is Urban Atlas and Corine lulc in the near future.

+## Workshop: Atmosphere Monitoring Service

+### Description

+In this session, we will use pre-adjusted scripts derived from the **EEA Land Monitoring Repository**, with additional functionality that we’ve added to enhance the workflows.
+Participants will learn to about ARLINE data, snow and ice monitoring, and assess data using various Copernicus Land Monitoring datasets.

+### Structure

-- `land/`: Contains notebook for the hands-on session for Copernicus Land monitroing service.
+- `..`: Contains notebook for the hands-on session for Copernicus Land monitroing service.
 - `marine/`: Contains notebook for the hands-on session for Copernicus Marine monitroing service.
-- `atmosphere/`: Contains notebook for the hands-on session for Copernicus Atmosphere monitroing service.
+- `Land_use/`: Contains notebook for the hands-on session for Copernicus Atmosphere monitroing service.

 ### How to Run the Notebook

-1.
-2.

 ---